tassaron/openrct2-food-prefs-plugin/README.md

 ## Thanks

-Huge thanks to the entire [OpenRCT2](https://github.com/OpenRCT2/OpenRCT2) team and community for keeping this classic game alive.
+Thanks to the entire [OpenRCT2](https://github.com/OpenRCT2/OpenRCT2) team and community for keeping this classic game alive.
 Thanks to [Basssiiie](https://github.com/Basssiiie) for creating [OpenRCT2-Simple-Typescript-Template](https://github.com/Basssiiie/OpenRCT2-Simple-Typescript-Template) and [OpenRCT2-FlexUI](https://github.com/Basssiiie/OpenRCT2-FlexUI).
 Thanks also to [Manticore-007](https://github.com/Manticore-007) for the Peep Editor plugin, which taught me that Duktape can print stacktraces.

+## Anti-Thanks

+No thanks to the tech industry at large that saps my love of software every day with its continual invention of problems in search of a solution.
+Fuck your hype bubbles.

 ## How to develop